CAP Theorem

 Partition Tolerance (P)

-Definition: The system continues to operate despite network failures, arbitrary message loss, or communication breakdown between nodes.
+Partition tolerance ensures that the system continues to operate despite network failures, arbitrary message loss, or communication breakdown between nodes.
+It's like having a resilient organization that can continue functioning even when some departments lose communication with each other.

 Technical Implementation: